ManiAm/raspi-enviro-watch/README.md

 Forwarding the data, on the other hand, means that the collector acts more like a bridge: after decoding the sensor data, it sends it in near real-time to a remote destination.
 This could be a central database hosted elsewhere on your network, a cloud platform like `AWS` or `Azure`, a home server running `InfluxDB`, `PostgreSQL`, or `MongoDB`, or even a message broker such as `RabbitMQ`.
 Forwarding enables more scalable architectures where visualization, alerting, and data processing can happen elsewhere, reducing the load on the collector.
 It also improves resilience, since the collector doesn’t need to store large amounts of historical data locally.

-In many cases, a hybrid approach is ideal: the collector temporarily stores data locally (e.g., in case of network outages) and forwards it when the connection is available, ensuring robustness without sacrificing real-time capabilities.
+A hybrid approach is ideal: the collector temporarily stores data locally (e.g., in case of network outages) and forwards it when the connection is available, ensuring robustness without sacrificing real-time capabilities.

 #### Advantages